-The optional PathLinkTM feature enables the user to remotely control the transmitter with the receiver.
+The optional PathLink feature enables the user to remotely control the transmitter with the receiver.
 The frequency and power output of the transmitted signal can be controlled up to 800 meters (874 yards).

-If your unit does not have the PathLinkTM module, the program will not allow the menu to select the option on.
+If your unit does not have the PathLink module, the program will not allow the menu to select the option on.

-Turning On and Off PathLinkTM
+Turning On and Off PATHLINK

-• To turn on the remote control feature, PathLinkTM, start with the unit on.

-- $\bigcirc$ · Press and hold depressed the Power button for 3 seconds. - $\cdot$ "Pro" will display at the top of the LCD. - $f \cdot Using the FREQUENCY/FUNCTION key scroll through the primary menu to "P-LI nK".$ - $\mathbf{+}$ Use the GAIN UP key to select the P-Link Menu. - $f \cdot Use$ the FREQUENCY/FUNCTION key to select the to select P-Link " $\Box \cap$ " or " $\Box FF$ ". - ➡ · Exit the P-Link Menu submenu by pressing the GAIN DOWN button. - $\oplus$ · To exit the Programming menu and return to locating, short press the On/Off key.
+- · To turn on the remote control feature, PATHLINK, start with the unit on. - igodeth · Press and hold depressed the Power On button for 10 seconds. - · "Pro" will display at the top of the LCD. - $f\cdot$ Using the Frequency key scroll through the primary menu to "P-L1 aK". - $f\cdot$ Use the Frequency key to select the to select P-Link "an" or "aFF". - Exit the P-Link Menu submenu by pressing Gain Down. - (1) To exit the Programming menu and return to locating, short press the On/Off Function key.

-In a moment the PathLinkTM Indicator will be displayed on the receiver LCD indicating the unit has linked with the transmitter.
+· In a moment the PathLink Indicator will be displayed on the receiver LCD indicating the unit has linked with the transmitter.

-Changing the transmitted frequency with PathLinkTM
+Changing the transmitted frequency with PATHLINK

 Select the desired active frequency by pressing the Frequency key.
-Every press of the frequency key will remotely select the frequency on the Transmitter.
-The icon of the transmitter will flash momentarily then becoming solid confirming the selected frequency has been set at the transmitter.
-If the transmission is incomplete or if the frequency requested is not available, then the symbol will continue to flash and an 'Err' message will briefly appear.
+Once the desired frequency is selected, the icon of the transmitter will flash momentarily then becoming solid confirming the selected frequency has been set at the transmitter.
+If the transmission is incomplete or if the frequency requested is not available, then the symbol will continue to flash and 'Prr' with display momentarily display on the receiver's LCD.